AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

     - Set post buffer to 1 second and the **Maximum images** to 1.
     - Add the `accessToken` under **Custom CGI parameters**.
 E.g. `accessToken=abcdefghijklmnopqrstuvxyz123`

-The camera is now configured to send an image every time a person crosses the line that was setup in Axis Object Analytics.
+The camera is now configured to send an image every time a person crosses the line that was setup in AXIS Object Analytics.

 ### Strobe siren event and MQTT subscribe

 This section explains how to setup MQTT subscribe in the strobe siren and how to tie the MQTT topic to different event that controls the strobe sirens light or sound.

-**MQTT subscribe setup**
+#### MQTT subscribe setup

 1. In the strobe siren under **System** > **MQTT** go to **MQTT subscriptions** and add a new subscription.
 2. Set a MQTT topic that correspond to the Rekognition Lambda function topic.
 E.g. `ppe/alarm/on` and `ppe/alarm/off`.
     > **Note** Remember to uncheck the tick box “Use default topic prefix”.
-3. Repeat the subscription configuration for one more color so that the trigger from the Amazon Rekognition service can change color based on PPE detection.
+3. Repeat the subscription configuration for one more color so that the trigger from Amazon Rekognition can change color based on PPE detection.

-**Strobe siren profile setup**
+#### Strobe siren profile setup

 1. In the strobe siren add a new profile, give it a name (example `green-light`), and configure the desired signaling.
 2. Create a second profile for some other color or sound (example `red-light`).

-**Event setup**
+#### Event setup

 1. In the strobe siren, go to **System** > **Events** and add a rule.
 2. Tie the condition to MQTT stateless and the subscription created earlier.